Dysproz/pulumi-example/README.md

 ### k8sResources
 This component takes a provider that points to previoudly created EKS cluster and then deploy there Deployment, Service and helm Chart.

+## Usage

+1. Get aws credentials (manually or with `gimme-aws-creds`).
+2. Make sure that all dependencies are installed with `npm install`
+3. Run `pulumi up`
+4. After finished work run `pulumi destroy` to delete resources